ddiLab/SageEdu/microphone/readme.md

 * Guidelines on using the usb microphone with the Waggle platform

+<h2>CommandsVideoAudio.ipynb</h2>

+* A notebook that runs shell commands that can record a video with audio from the camera and grab just audio from the camera using ffmpeg

+<h2>CameraAudioWaggle.py</h2>

+* Python program that is able to save just video footage without any audio from the camera into the current directory using the Waggle platform
+* There are comments outlining possible methods of also including audio, but errors arise when using ffmpeg's libx264 with opencv
+    * The error might be fixable by changing some .config files of opencv

 <h2>sample.wav</h2>

 * A sample WAV file for use in the `readingWavFiles` notebook